Chair of the Department of Physical Therapy

 - Influencing thoughtful advances in health policy.

-The School of Health Professions
+About the School of Health Professions:

 As an integral part of UT Health San Antonio, the School of Health Professions (SHP) seeks to make lives better through excellence in teaching, research and scholarship, service and patient care.
 The SHP strives to educate a diverse student body in becoming outstanding health care practitioners, scientists and leaders; advance health research and scholarship; and provide health services and education to the community.

-The Department of Physical Therapy
+About the Department of Physical Therapy:

-The Department of Physical Therapy (DPT) provides students with intensive, hands-on clinical experience that prepares them to be outstanding practitioners and leaders in providing quality health care.
+The Department of Physical Therapy provides students with intensive, hands-on clinical experience that prepares them to be outstanding practitioners and leaders in providing quality health care.
 In addition, as a core academic department within the SHP, the department makes significant contributions in research and scholarship, service and patient care.
 The vision set forth for the department is to be a recognized academic leader in physical therapy education, research, service and practice.
 As such, the department seeks to provide outstanding academic and clinical training and education, supervised opportunities for socially relevant service to the community, and research and scholarship activities that impact, advance, and support healthcare and health outcomes.
 Given the differences in the socioeconomic climate and healthcare access in South Texas, the department is also committed to service focused on the people of this region.

 About The Community

-About the San Antonio, TX, Community
+About the San Antonio, TX, community:

 San Antonio is a dynamic and multi-cultural metropolitan area in the south-central part of the state.
 With a population of more than 2.23 million people, the greater San Antonio region is the 25th largest metropolitan area in the United States, with more growth on the horizon.
 It’s the second-largest populated city in Texas and seventh in the U.S.